Spokn-Tech/qa-ato-assessment/README.md

 3. Logout from the website and login again using [scenarios]:
     a.
 Correct username and password.
     b.
 Wrong username and password.
 4. Send automated email on success of 3.a and on failure of 3.b to ‘sara.hisham@getspokn.com’ and say.
-“I have completed the task, the username is: [USERNAME] and password: [PASSWORD]. here is the github repo: [https://github.com/Spokn-Tech/qa-auto-assessment/]”
+“I have completed the task, the username is: [USERNAME] and password is: [PASSWORD]. here is the github repo: [https://github.com/Spokn-Tech/qa-auto-assessment/]”

 ### **Specification**